 Well, I certainly was after “E.T.” and during “Cujo.”

 At that time, did your phone explode with offers from people who all wanted to work with you?

 No, not at all, and I really can’t explain it.
 I don’t know what it was.
 It’s an enigma of my life that I will never understand.
 But on the other hand, I have worked consistently as an actress in this business for forty-five years.
-There are not too many women who can say that, and I’m fortunate that I’m able to do a lot of different modalities and different experiences.
+There are not too many women who can say that, and I’m fortunate that I can do a lot of different modalities and different experiences.
 I can play a sweet mother in a comedy, then turn around and be a psycho killer in a horror film.
-There are not a lot of actresses—or actors—that have the opportunity to play all those different sides of their craft.
+There are not many actresses—or actors—that have the opportunity to play all those different sides of their craft.
 Meryl Streep certainly does.
-She picks really really interesting characters, Glenn Close also plays very interesting parts, but many leading ladies are often put in a certain category and they keep them there.
+She picks really really interesting characters, Glenn Close also plays very interesting parts, but many leading ladies are often put in a certain category, and they keep them there.
 And that wouldn’t interest me at all.
 I would get bored playing the same thing over and over.

-That’s also your strength, isn’t it?
+That’s also your strength?
 You can be the girl next door or a scream queen with so many different layers.